Your 6-Step Checklist: How to Evaluate a Financial Planner

-Following is a six-step checklist to help university professionals evaluate financial planners.
+Following is a six-step checklist to help university professionals evaluate potential financial planners.

 Step 1: Is your financial planning comprehensive?

-Many individuals feel they have comprehensive financial planning because they have an adviser managing assets or focused on investments.
-A comprehensive financial planning approach for university professionals will address three core aspects: investment planning, retirement planning and income distribution, and estate planning.
-A coordinated financial plan will also evaluate the relationship between the three areas and how decisions in each facet will have an effect on the others.
-Your financial needs are complex, and having an adviser is a great start.
-But make sure they have resources to assist with asset management, retirement planning and estate planning.
-If not, that is the equivalent of a blind spot in your future plan, and you may want to research alternatives.
+Many individuals feel they have a comprehensive financial plan because an adviser is managing their assets.
+But we believe a comprehensive financial planning approach for university professionals should address four core aspects: investment planning, retirement planning, income distribution, and estate planning.
+A coordinated financial plan will also evaluate the relationship between the four areas and how decisions in each facet will potentially affect the others.
+Your financial needs are complex, and we think considering having an adviser can be a great start.
+But make sure they have resources to assist with asset management, retirement planning, and estate planning.
+If not, that could be the equivalent of a blind spot in your future plan, and you may want to research alternatives.

 Step 2: Is the adviser a fiduciary?

 Simply ask the adviser: “Are you a fiduciary?
 Do you represent me first as your client?
-Do you have the legal duty and responsibility to represent my interest above all others?
-In other words, are you a buyer’s agent or a seller’s agent?”
-There is no middle ground to this answer; there’s no riding the fence.
-The adviser either represents the client or represents the product providers.
-An adviser that is paid by the client, and not the sale of a product, will be the most objective.
+Do you have the legal duty and responsibility to represent my interests above all others?”
+We believe there is no middle ground to this answer; there’s no riding the fence.
+This is an important question to ask to gain a better understanding of your advisor’s obligations to you as a client.

 Step 3: Does the adviser work for a vendor or custodian?

-One of the many advantages of being a university employee is the access to great vendors that administer university retirement plans.
-There are many vendors incorporated into university retirement plans like TIAA, Fidelity, and Vanguard being some of the most common.
-These custodians offer a great low-cost investment platform and also offer unique investment opportunities you cannot get outside of these plans.
-Many of these custodians will also have individuals who can help give you advice on investment selection and retirement planning.
+One of the many advantages of being a university employee is the access to great vendors that administer university retirement plans like TIAA, Fidelity, and Vanguard.
+These custodians can help offer a great low-cost investment platform and also offer investment opportunities you cannot get outside of these plans.
+Many of these custodians will also have individuals who can give you advice on investment selection and retirement planning.

-As good as these vendors are there are several questions to consider.
-These vendors are motivated to custody assets the same way as investment brokers are outside of the university.
+As good as these vendors are, we think there are several questions to consider.
+These vendors are motivated to custody assets the same way investment brokers are outside of the university.
 For example, if you have an adviser who works for vendor A, but you also have assets located with vendor B, the adviser cannot advise you on managing those assets.
 In order to incorporate all of your assets in their planning, they will encourage you to consolidate all assets with them.
-Often times this might not be in your best interest, as each custodian has unique strengths and opportunities.
+This may not be in your best interest, as each custodian has unique strengths and opportunities.
 It is important to understand what those are.

 Step 4: Wholesale or retail rates on mutual funds?

-With literally thousands of mutual funds in the marketplace, how should one evaluate funds from a cost standpoint?
-Although this can appear to be a very daunting task, here is how to cut through it with ease.
+With literally thousands of mutual funds in the marketplace, how should one evaluate them from a cost standpoint?
+Although this can appear to be a very daunting task, here is how to help cut through it with ease.

-Most of the investments that are available in university retirement plans have very low expenses, especially when compared to investments sold by brokers.
+Most of the investments available in university retirement plans have low expenses, especially when compared to investments sold by brokers.
 This is true for both the initial acquisition costs and the ongoing expenses.
-These low costs are a great benefit to participants, particularly when the market is going sideways.
+These low costs can potentially be a great benefit to participants, particularly when the market is going sideways.
 Low market returns while paying high expenses is not a winning combination.

 Consider the purchasing power of a large university compared to the average small investment purchase of an individual.
 The difference is really that of buying investments at wholesale vs. retail prices.
 How big is the difference between wholesale and retail rates?
-Huge!
+They can be significant!

-Many times investment brokers will recommend mutual funds as a possible investment alternative.
-But there is no logical reason to purchase high-cost, commission-based funds through a broker.
+Investment brokers may recommend mutual funds as a possible investment alternative.
+But these may bring higher-cost, commission-based funds that could increase your expenses.
 Mutual funds carry labels that indicate if commissions are paid on that particular fund.

-Class A funds pay commission out of the initial investment.
-The typical commission can be 3 to 6 percent.
+Class A funds require commission out of the initial investment, typically 3 to 6 percent.
 Class B funds have a back-end surrender charge at the time of liquidation.
 Don’t settle for Class A or Class B funds, which are retail purchases.

-No-load funds have low administrative fees and do not have front-end or back-end commissions.
-Better yet, invest in institutional funds that have extremely low costs.
+Consider no-load funds which have low administrative fees and do not have front-end or back-end commissions.
+Better yet, consider investing in institutional funds that can potentially have extremely low costs.

 Step 5: Is the planner pushing IRA rollovers?